degi/wanulcas/docs/background.md

 permalink: /background/
 ---

-## 1. Balancing pattern and process
+## 1. Balancing Pattern and Process

 A focal point in the analysis of where and how agroforestry systems work is still whether or not tree-crop systems can utilize resources of